-In 2005, the CDC estimated that at least 50% of sexually active people catch HPV during their lifetime.
+CDC estimates that by the age of 50, 4 out of 5 women will have been infected by HPV during their lifetime.
 A male or female of any age who takes part in any kind of sexual activity that involves genital contact is at risk.

 Many people who have HPV may not show any signs or symptoms.
 This means that they can pass on the virus to others and not know it.

-Gardasil helps prevent these diseases-but it will not treat them.
+Gardasil helps prevent these diseases, but it will not treat them.
 You or your child cannot get these diseases from Gardasil.
 Gardasil is given as an injection.
-You or your child will receive 3 doses of the vaccine.
-Ideally the doses are given as:
+You or your child will receive three doses of the vaccine.
+Ideally, the doses are given as:

 Source: Centers for Disease Control

 Tdap vaccine can protect adolescents and adults from tetanus, diphtheria, and pertussis.
 One dose of Tdap is routinely given at age 11 or 12.
-People who did not get tdap at that age should get it as soon as possible.
-After that, you’ll need a Td booster dose every 10 years.
+People who did not get Tdap at that age should get it as soon as possible.
+After that, you’ll need a Tdap booster dose every 10 years.

 Tdap is especially important for health care professionals and anyone having close contact with a baby younger than 12 months.